 I'm researching geometry processing with deep learning.
-For this, I need to create large datasets on a regular basis.
+For this, I often need to create large synthetic datasets.

-The dataset creation often takes multiple days.
+The dataset creation can take multiple days.
 Removing redundancy and efficiently using multi-processing would gain a huge speed-up.

 The framework must be abstract enough to be valuable for many applications.
 Therefore, I think that a graph-based approach is the way to go.